XQueryInstitute/Course-Materials/error handling/README.md

 test:suite(local:pow#2)
 ```

 The annotations describing the test are located between the ```declare``` keyword and the ```function``` keyword.
 The ```%``` symbol indicates that the line is an annotation.
-In this case, we use three annotations to name the test, provide representative arguments, and the assert the value of the function.
+In this case, we use three annotations to name the test, provide representative arguments, and then assert the value of the function.
 We call this test by passing the name of the function along with its arity (i.e., the number of arguments) to the ```test:suite``` function.

 The result looks like this:
 ```xquery